 7 – Local police pretends to check drivers

-In Mexico the majority of people just drive away after a few drinks.
-It’s not a surprise when the police simply stops a car and asks the driver: ‘Have you been drinking?’.
+In Mexico, the majority of people just drive away after a few drinks.
+It’s not a surprise when the police simply stop a car and ask the driver: ‘Have you been drinking?’.
 When you answer ‘no’, you’re free to go.

 8 – Corona beer isn’t considered good